margaretcunningham/TravelJournal/README.md

 is color coded based on the key of whether the user has visited it, bookmarked it, or has not visited it.

 Future Work:
--No longer hard code the journal entries.
+*No longer hard code the journal entries.
 Instead get all the information from the user.
--Be able to submit the create new reels information to actually create a new reel and journal entry -Expand the application to be allow the user to input locations outside the United States
+*Be able to submit the create new reels information to actually create a new reel and journal entry *Expand the application to be allow the user to input locations outside the United States